 This blog is part one in a three part series.
-Look for part two next week.
+Read part two here.

 Automotive Grade Linux (AGL) is one of the most innovative community involved in embedded systems developments.
 Such innovation, as officially recognized by Embedded Computing Design, has its root in the open source and code-first approach and consists of delivering a de-facto Linux-based standard platform that significantly reduces automotive software time to market and licensing costs.
 This platform is a disruptive innovation in the automotive industry today, where OEMs and Tier-1 companies are continuously challenged to provide smarter, cheaper, and more connected functionalities.